Download Prospectus

 T: n/a

-Dr. Fadime Sahin is a senior lecturer at the Accounting and Finance Department at ARUL and a Fellow of the Higher Education Academy (FHEA).
-Currently, she is leading various PG-level subjects as well as teaching UG-level modules at ARUL.
+Dr Fadime Sahin is an Academic Subject Lead at ARUL for Accounting and Finance degrees and a Fellow of the Higher Education Academy (FHEA).

 Dr. Gbadebo Ogunlami LLB (Hons.), LLM, PhD, MBA, B.L